-Gardening is a popular hobby that gives many benefits like reducing stress, keeping fresh. etc. 80% of traditional gardening can be harmful.
+Gardening is a popular hobby that gives many benefits, like reducing stress and keeping fresh. etc. 80% of traditional gardening can be harmful.
 Many conventional plant care products contain toxic ingredients that pose health risks, particularly for households with children and animals.

 These products are made for numerous gardening needs, which include indoor plants, vegetable gardens, and lawns.
 Each product costs between $21 and $25, with concentrated formulations that require mixing with water for application.